CDIlbeck56/Assignment--Submission/ColtonDilbeck_Assigment1_Final Copy.md

 - Q: How many hogs will you have to process before this process becomes a habit?
 - A: *This varies depending on the person.
 Some people learn at a faster rate than others.
 There is not a set number of pigs.
 You will learn by repetition.*
 - Q: Pigs vary in size.
 So, how does the size of the pig affect where you make your cuts?
 - A: *Most pigs are butchered at about 250 pounds.
 So, my cutting measurements are based on that weight.
-If the pig is smaller, then for instance your measurement from the pelvic bone will be smaller.
+If the pig is smaller, then your measurement from the pelvic bone will be smaller.
 This keeps you from cutting into the loin and taking from a higher priced cut of meat.*
 - Q: When separating the loin from the side, how do know the distance you are to the loin?
 - A: *You can only tell when you first start.
 From there you rely more on instincts and take your cuts slow.
 By going slow you can make adjustments as you saw.*